-There are nightly fireworks over Christmas and these spectacularly illuminate the Falls, but it’s the snow-covered Niagara that really is a sight to see as it puts you in the festive spirit.
+There are nightly fireworks over Christmas, and these spectacularly illuminate the falls, but it’s the snow-covered Niagara that really is a sight to see as it puts you in the festive spirit.

-Below are some of the best Christmas events in Niagara Falls:
+Best Christmas events in Niagara Falls:

-•Visit the Nightmares Fear Factory – If you love Christmas books like Charles Dickens’ A Christmas Carol, then there will be plenty of ghosts and other scary things related to Christmas that you can see at the Nightmares Fear Factory over the festive season.
+- Visit the Nightmares Fear Factory – If you love Christmas books like Charles Dickens’ A Christmas Carol, then there will be plenty of ghosts and other scary things related to Christmas that you can see at the Nightmares Fear Factory over the festive season.
 The Nightmares Fear Factory is a psychological haunted house and is the oldest attraction of its kind in North America.